I. Thunder and Stone

 A fierce wind had gathered dark clouds blacker than the night.
-The stars were taken from them under the rumbling advance of the swirling dark celestial creature of fearsome beauty.
+The stars were taken by them under the rumbling advance of the swirling dark celestial creature of fearsome beauty.
 A great storm was coming.
-The sky poured, drenching the svaari subjects of King Pac Tuhaal as they stood shoulder to shoulder at the steps.
-The rain fell like waterfalls as it rolled down from the temples steps.
-The pyramid shimmered like a great fountain in the strobing flashes of lightning.
+The sky poured, drenching the svaari subjects of King Pac Tuhaal who stood shoulder to shoulder at the steps.
+The rain forms waterfalls as it rolls down from the temples steps.
+The pyramid shimmers like a great fountain in the strobing flashes of lightning.

-She was placed on a stone slab underneath the gaze of the Great Stone, the Egg of Asun, symbolic of the All-Stone of creation which Tzot shattered with his strike of furious light.
-Destroying the one to create the multitude, at the dawn of time.
+She reaches the temple's height and is placed on a stone slab underneath the gaze of the Great Stone, the Egg of Asun, symbolic of the All-Stone of creation which Tzot shattered with his strike of furious light, destroying the singularity to create the multitude at the dawn of time.
 Together these energies were known as Tzot Asun, the will of creation.
-All that existed were said to be shards of Asun resonating with the energies of Tzot that animated them.
-The Svaari Asun consider themselves the greatest of all shards.
+In the faith of the Svaari Asun, all that existed were said to be shards of Asun resonating with the animate energies of Tzot.
+The Svaari Asun considered themselves the greatest of all shards.

-The child dwelling inside the mothers womb, pushed to come into this world, blind to turbulent struggle that ensnared he and his mother as he still existed in the blissful state of being without cognition.
+The child dwelling inside the mother's womb pushed to come into the world.
 The mother rolled in pain as the tempest above grew in fury.
 The roaring walls of green jungle rising above the stone around them tossed and turned in a great turbulent swell, growing to an immutable roar.